Our main objective is to provide regular competitive, challenging, fun and affordable junior golf competitions across the UK. We also aim to:

-Delia (Neil’s wife), a professional writer, also helps out with much of the work behind the scenes, as well as photography on the course on the day of the event.
+Delia (Neil’s wife), a professional writer, also helps out with much of the work behind the scenes, runs the social media, as well as photography on the course on the day of the event.

 Julie (Steve’s partner) helps out on the day, usually on the registration desk and also with photography at times.

 The British Junior Golf Tour has junior golf at its heart, a not-for-profit company whose sole aim is to increase the opportunities for young golfers to show just how good they are.

 As one of the few organisations in the UK to promote the use of caddies, we are encouraging families to come out and enjoy the game together.